The most beautiful underground stations in Naples

 The Museo station is an important hub of the Neapolitan railway line, but it is also a hub for the historical memory of this line.
 The Museo station recalls in style and colours (Pompeian red) the National Archaeological Museum of Naples (MANN) under which it is.
 The project was carried out by Gae Aulenti, an Italian architect, very famous so much so that she won the prestigious Tokyo Imperial Prize.

-Historical memory is a fundamental element of this stop so much so that from the upper entrance, after passing the copy of the Laocoon and the photographic reproductions of Mimmo Jodice, you will find the Neapolis Station, an exhibition that collects all the relics found during the metro throughout Naples.
+The station was opened in 2000 and as soon as you see it, it will present itself to you as an extension of the Archaeological Museum.
+Gae Aulenti, in fact, has created concrete and steel entrance pavilions that house copies of works in the MANN.
+Historical memory is such a fundamental element of this stop that from the upper entrance, after passing the copy of the Laocoon and the photographic reproductions by Mimmo Jodice, you will find the Neapolis Station, an exhibition of all the relics found during the works of the metro throughout Naples.

 Dante Station: the redevelopment of a historic square

 The Dante station is part of the redevelopment process of the entire Piazza Dante.
 The station looks like two corner pavilions in glass and steel that frame the gigantic statue of Dante.
 Important Neapolitan, Italian and foreign artists exhibited some artworks under the street level.

 They include Jannis Kounellis, author of Senza Titolo, an installation with small beams behind which is placed among other things shoes, a coat, a hat, and Joseph Kosuth that installed a long neon with a piece from Dante's Convivio entitled Queste cose visibili.
+Among the other artists stand out Nicola De Maria, Carlo Alfano and Michelangelo Pistoletto, author of Intermediterraneo, a work in which the profile of the Mediterranean basin is traced.

 Toledo Station: one of the most beautiful metro stations in the world

 Usually, the dulcis arrives in fundo but this time no. After the Dante station, we meet the Toledo station is the most beautiful station in Naples and beyond.
 In fact, since its opening in 2013, it has received awards and prizes all over the world, so much so that it has been named the most beautiful metro in Europe and the world according to the Daily Telegraph and CNN.
+Designed by the architect Oscar Tusquets, it manifests its presence on the outside with three polygonal structures covered with blue (sea) and ocher (tuff) tiles that act as a skylight.

-Immediately after the first room dominated by the ocher colour of the mosaic covering you pass into the sea gallery by Bob Wilson.
-The first room is completely mosaic with marine motifs.
+Inside, the structure is characterised by large mosaic surfaces by William Kentridge and Costantino Aureliano Buccolieri.
+The mosaics often depict scenes of Neapolitan life, full of people, including San Gennaro, scenes of Pompeian life and Vesuvius.
+Immediately after the first room in which the ochre colour of the mosaic covering dominates, one passes into the Sea Gallery by Bob Wilson.
+The first room is completely mosaic-covered with marine motifs.
 Other rooms are decorated with photographs taken by Oliviero Toscani depicting the faces of Neapolitan citizens who wanted to participate in the initiative.

 The Municipio station from the archaeological excavations in Piazza Municipio

+The Municipio station is one of the last to be built in Naples.
+The entire urban layout is designed by two world-famous architects: Alvaro Siza and Eduardo Souto Souto de Moura.
 Inside the station, in the connecting corridor parallel to the Maschio Angioino that will connect Piazza Municipio to the Beverello dock, a permanent museum area will be set up with part of the archaeological discoveries found in Piazza Municipio.

+The structure is in the style of the two architects with large white surfaces alternating with the use of living stone, which through its pattern gives the space a naturally historic atmosphere.
 Most of the archaeological discoveries will be restored and left in the place where they were found, among these, there are 5 roman ships creating a real archaeological park in the city.
 The discoveries were on the agenda so much that the project was changed 27 times.

 Colours and three-dimensional effects: the beauty of the University Station

 The Università station was built by the same architect as the Materdei station, Alessandro Mendini with the support of the designer Karim Rashid.
 The entrances are located in Piazza Bovio, the seat of the Palazzo Della Borsa in Naples and already by entering it you will notice its first peculiarity, being covered with white tiles with the words that have been invented in recent years.
+Inside it is presented in Rashid's digipop style, very eclectic and who prefers very bright colours.
+In fact, at the University stop the most used colours are fuchsia and acid green.

 The new central station: shopping in Garibaldi Station

 Garibaldi station was designed by the French architect and urban planner Dominique Perrault and inaugurated in 2013.
 The focal point of this stop is the large underground shopping arcade.
+On 24 April 2015, the underground connection tunnel connecting the metro station with the Central Station was inaugurated.

 A long steel pergola made a roof with perforated Teflon panels that create a sort of artificial forest.
 The long steel pillars recall the trees while the Teflon sheets allude to the tree crowns.
+Upon entering the station you will notice a deep pit where escalators cross suspended in the void.
+Almost at the level of the docks, there are two artistic installations by Michelangelo Pistoletto.

 Lascia un commento